For agents already selling senior market insurance products, this article will be nothing more than a refresher for you.

 - Here are the two plans I'd recommend for you, and here's how they work.

 I'd recommend narrowing it down to only two plans to keep the confusion to a minimum.
-Introducing 3 or more plans becomes information overload – especially when you're likely just finished explaining how Medicare works.
+Introducing 3 or more plans becomes information overload – especially when you've likely just finished explaining how Medicare works.

 Keep in mind that less is more.
 The more simple and succinct you can make your presentation, the better.
-Here's what I'd explain when considering the top 3 plans – F, G, and N.

 Plan G Presentation Script